-I have a love/hate relationship with the treadmill.
-I tend to go through phases, and luckily for me I am currently in a “love” phase.
+I have a love/hate relationship with running on the treadmill.
+I tend to go through phases, and luckily for me, I am currently in a “love” phase.
 Maybe it’s because it’s warmer outside, or maybe because I am finally seeing some speed and progress because of my indoor adventures, but whatever the reason, it has been working for me lately.

-I really don’t run well in hot humid weather (but really, who does?), and Bobby doesn’t like me running out on the highway alone, so I have been logging a lot more gym miles this year.
+I really don’t run well in hot humid weather (but really, who does?), and Bobby doesn’t like me running out on the highway alone, so I have been logging a lot more gym miles this year running on the treadmill.
 Here you will find my best tips for treadmill running without losing your mind.
 Trust me, it can be done without you wanting to throw a kettlebell through the gym window, and the results will be well worth it.

 1.)
 Watch TV: I know this is not possible in all cases, but if you have a treadmill at home and can position it in front of a TV, or watch one at the gym, it can really help pass the time.
 I am lucky in that each treadmill at my gym has their own TV, so I can plug my headphones in and watch whatever I want.
 I tend to long-run best when a good movie is on, so I try to schedule my time when I know something worth watching is going to be on.
 Also, streaming movies on Hulu or Netflix can help pass the time, and you may not WANT to stop running!
 No TV?
 Just use your phone or tablet and binge watch something really exciting!

 2.)
 Intervals: The great thing about a treadmill is controlled speed.
 I sometimes spend my time playing games with intervals.
-For example, warm up, run five minutes at a 6.0, the 2 minutes at a 7.0, etc. etc. It makes the time go by a lot faster constantly changing up your speed and keeping your mind off of the drudgery.
-Set mini goals for yourself or try to run the next interval faster than the last.
+For example, warm-up, run five minutes at a 6.0, then 2 minutes at a 7.0, etc. etc. It makes the time go by a lot faster constantly changing up your speed and keeping your mind off of the drudgery.
+Set mini-goals for yourself or try to run the next interval faster than the last.

 3.)
 Race the person next to you: Come on, you know you do it too.
 If there is someone next to me going just a little faster or farther than me, I pretend like we are racing.
 I tell no lies.
 My gym stays pretty busy so there is always someone new to “race!”
 It pushes me and makes things interesting, even though they have no idea we are competing!